 But does that make it the clear winner for all small businesses?
 Not necessarily…

-If you’re just venturing into the world of email marketing or looking to make your business emails more sophisticated in 2014, you’ve likely already done a quick Google search to evaluate your options and encountered the two market leaders – MailChimp and Constant Contact.
+If you’re just venturing into the world of email marketing or looking to make your business emails more sophisticated this year, you’ve likely already done a quick Google search to evaluate your options and encountered the two market leaders – MailChimp and Constant Contact.
 Both are tailored for your small business needs, affordable, and easy-to-use… so how’s a small business marketer to choose?

 In this post, I’ll break down the primary differentiators between these two leading email marketing software providers.
 Plus, I’ll show you who wins out in the MailChimp vs Constant Contact battle for six common consideration factors: Price, Customer Support, Features & Functionality, Deliverability, Third-Party Integrations, and Company Culture.